NathanielKBlan/DistributedImageProcessing/README.md

 ./worker [port number]
 ```

-Finally you can startup the master as so
+Finally you can startup the master as so.
+It's important that you start the workers before the master, if the master can't find the workers it will exit.
 ```
 ./master ../data/[input image file name] ../data/[output image file name] [1 (for thresholding), 2 (for bluring), 3 (for upscaling)] [blur_size/upscale amount]
 ```